Setting Up a Vagrant Centos box example: A Practical

 The Private key and public key in /home/huupv/project/keys/.ssh

-To configure vagrant ssh key in Vagrantfiles
+To configure the vagrant SSH key in Vagrantfiles

 config.ssh.insert_key = false